 Entrance fee for the Real Alcazar: Adults € 13.50, students between up to 30 years old and seniors over 65 € 6, free for younger than 13 and disabled people.
 Admission to the Royal Bedroom € 5.50.

 ⇒ Extra tip: Skip the line at Seville Alcazar with this guided tour.

-The Archivo de Indias is the impressive archive of the Spanish Empire and one of the best things to do in Seville.
+The Archivo de Indias is the impressive archive of the Spanish Empire and one of the best things to do in Seville for history buffs.